Local fine art movers and London exhibition enthusiasts cover the unmissable art installations of 2018.

 Charles I was a noted fine art collector until his execution in 1649, collecting 2,000 pieces of art.
 Following his death, his beloved collection was sold around Europe by Cromwell.
 During the Restoration, Charles II unsuccessfully attempted to reassemble the collection by retrieving the sold works.
 Many of the pieces that were once part of the collection now reside within the permanent collections of European museums, including the Prado and the Louvre.

 This year, the Royal Academy of Arts and the Royal Collection have reunited a vast array of the former King’s greatest masterpieces for the first time in 350 years, including works by Rubens, Van Dyck (La Roi a la Chasse) and Titian.
-This exhibition will include over 100 works of art, spanning an era that is spread across both the fifteenth and sixteenth centuries.
+This exhibition will include over 100 works of art, spreading from the fifteenth to sixteenth century.

 February 28 – August 27.